MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/faq.md

 ## Why does the HoloLens app require permissions to launch?

 The HoloLens app includes advanced features that rely on eye-tracking, voice, camera, and movement to function properly.
 For example, you need eye tracking to access the Main menu.
-This is intended to prevent false positives so the menu doesn't appear at the wrong time.
 [Learn more about the permissions required to use the HoloLens app](hololens-permissions.md)

 ## Why can't I make a video call?